SHAKyMLRepo/Project-5-Glasses-Detection-using-Support-Vector-Machines/Readme.md

 3. **SVM Hyperparameters and Their Effects**: Another key learning outcomes was the meaning and effect of various SVM hyperparameters such as C and gamma and how they can be tuned to improve model performance.

-4. **oss-Validation Techniques for Model Optimization**: Learning how cross validation techniques such as GridSearch can be used for hyperparameter tuning and finetune overall model performance.
+4. **The use of Cross-Validation Techniques for Model Optimization**: Learning how cross validation techniques such as GridSearch can be used for hyperparameter tuning and finetune overall model performance.